PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 mutations and clears only validation errors inherited from recursive lowering when the terminal graph is valid.
 The error-list schema is unchanged.

+Fallback high-rank BatchMatMul result staging extends that gate to `540 passed in 27.98s`.
+The owner counter is proven complete, including a true no-op path, and the fallback now retains a stable complete reconciliation result without changing compression eligibility, reshape construction, pruning, sorting, or the following convergence owner.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.